NBA Rumors: Carmelo Anthony Comments On Possibility Of Return To New York Knicks

 Carmelo Anthony did not have the 2018-19 NBA season that many fans expected him to have, as he lasted just 10 games with the Houston Rockets and failed to suit up again for the rest of the year.
-That was despite the fact the Rockets traded him to the Chicago Bulls, who cut him shortly after the deal, as noted by NBC Sports Chicago.
+That was despite the fact that the Rockets traded him to the Chicago Bulls, who cut him shortly after the deal, as noted by NBC Sports Chicago.
 As far as the 2019-20 season goes, it’s not clear which teams, if any, may be interested in signing the 10-time NBA All-Star.
 However, Anthony suggested in a recent interview that he wouldn’t mind returning to the New York Knicks when the 2019 offseason kicks off this summer.

 Speaking to SportsNet New York‘s Adam Zagoria on Sunday during a recent Nike Elite Youth Basketball League (EYBL) event, Anthony was asked about the possibility of rejoining the Knicks if they end up signing Golden State Warriors forward Kevin Durant in free agency.
 Keeping his answers short, Anthony told Zagoria that he will “have to see what’s going on,” before telling the SNY reporter that he isn’t sure whether Durant will sign with New York as widely rumored.